How I Added a Poaching Clause to My Client Contracts in a Laravel 12 + Next.js Stack

 @endforeach

-We added a hasClause() method to our Contract model to support conditional inclusion (e.g., for enterprise clients who might have negotiated it out).
+I added a hasClause() method to my Contract model to support conditional inclusion (e.g., for enterprise clients who might have negotiated it out).
 This kept the logic centralized and testable.

 $this->assertStringContainsString('No Poaching Agreement', $livewireHtml);